isomerpages/moe-temasekjc/_admissions/JC Year 1 (DSA JC).md

 <p><b>4) Outcome of Application</b></p>

-All applicants will be notified of the outcome of their application via e-mail by 15 August 2023.
+<p>All applicants will be notified of the outcome of their application via e-mail by 15 August 2023.</p>

 <p><b>Important Points</b></p>